How to join Meditation Club

 Who can come to Meditation Club?

-All genders, ages, identities, and bodies are welcome at Meditation Club.
 It is strongly recommended to have at least a small amount of experience with meditation before coming to Meditation Club.
 Guided meditation apps like Happier, Calm, and Balance have free trials and a vast library of guided meditations to try.
 You can also search for guided meditations on Youtube to get some experience with practicing on your own.

 What kind of meditation are we practicing?